 - 1 pound spaghetti

 - ¼ teaspoon red pepper flakes

-> - 1 14 ounce can chickpeas (garbanzo beans), rinsed and drained
+- 14 ounces canned chickpeas, (garbanzo beans), rinsed and drained

-> - ½ teaspoon dried thyme
+- ½ teaspoon dried thyme